johno/pixyll/_posts/2022-08-05-sole_proprietorship_vs_llc_pros_and_cons.md

 Build your business on the proper foundation, especially if you have big goals and see yourself wanting to expand in the future.

-Business Initiative wishes you much success in your entrepreneurial journey!
+Business Initiative wants your entrepreneurial journey to be successful.
+Join our newletter for practical techniques you can use today!

+<script async data-uid="0625212ce2" src="https://adept-hustler-4565.ck.page/0625212ce2/index.js"></script>

 DISCLAIMER: